 As opposed to the pre-pandemic era, restaurateurs today are experiencing major restaurant staffing shortages.
 And without good staff, it’s very challenging to offer customers a good restaurant dining experience.
 So what exactly is the reason for this restaurant worker shortage?

 In this blog, we will explore the following aspects in detail:

 - Reasons for restaurant staffing shortage

 - Creative ways to deal with the restaurant staff shortage

 To begin with, let’s look at the core problem at hand.

-Why people are avoiding working in restaurants
+Why are people avoiding working in restaurants?

 Even before the pandemic, one of the major issues in the restaurant industry was high attrition due to low wages.
 There is no structured appraisal or promotion policy in most restaurants.
 So restaurant staff keep hopping from one job to another because they are always looking for a better-paying job.
 Moreover, the lack of health benefits just worsens their overall work situation.